siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-02-the-internet-of-things-iot-securing-your-smart-home.md

 However, as with any technological innovation, this increased connectivity comes with potential risks.
 While IoT devices can make life more convenient, they also introduce new vulnerabilities into your home network.
 Without proper security measures, these devices can become entry points for hackers, leading to privacy breaches, data theft, or worse.
-In this blog post, we will explore the security challenges posed by IoT devices and provide practical tips for securing your smart home.
+In this article, we will explore the security challenges posed by IoT devices and provide practical tips for securing your smart home.